McDrak/Tesis/docs/Tesis-v0.2.md

     -   Objective Generalization: Escape.

-    -   Objective: Escape from a Nazi Laboratory passing through 3 different levels.
+    -   Objective: Escape from a Nazi Labor Camp passing through 3 different levels.
 Each level has its own objectives.

 6.  **Procedure Design**: